A quadratic-scaling algorithm with guaranteed convergence for quantum coupled-channel calculations: Results

 The above analysis motivates a regularization procedure to restore convergence of the iterative Born series.
 This is accomplished by spectrally decomposing the kernel operator $\mathbf{K} = \mathbf{K}_R + \mathbf{K}_D$ into a divergent part, $\mathbf{K}_{D}$, which spans the subspace of eigenvectors with $|\eta_{k}|\geq 1$, and a well-behaved regularized part, $\mathbf{K}_{R}$ \cite{Newton_2013}.
 The divergent part is defined by a separable kernel constructed from the right ($\vec{v}_k$) and left ($\vec{w}_k^{\dagger}$) eigenvectors of $\mathbf{K}$:

 By construction, the spectral radius of the regularized kernel is less than unity, $\rho(\mathbf{K}_{R}) < 1$.
 We can therefore reformulate the Lippmann-Schwinger equation to treat the divergent part exactly while solving for the remainder with a convergent Born series.
+To this end, we first define the \textit{regularized} source term, $\vec{u}_{0}^{(R)}$, and the regularized right eigenvectors of $\mathbf{K}$, $\vec{v}_{k}^{(R)}$